Barclays: 1980 to 2000

-Two years later, in 1998, the BZW business was broken up and the Equity and Corporate Finance Divisions were sold to Credit Suisse First Boston: Barclays retained the debt-focused Fixed Income business and Structured Capital Markets which formed the foundation of the rebranded Barclays Capital (BarCap).
+Two years later, in 1998, the BZW business was broken up and the Equity and Corporate Finance divisions were sold to Credit Suisse First Boston: Barclays retained the debt-focused Fixed Income business and Structured Capital Markets which formed the foundation of the rebranded Barclays Capital (BarCap).
 Barclays Capital had offices in over 29 countries and employed over 20,000 people, with over 7,000 people working in its IT division.

 In 1998, Barclays Bank agreed to pay $3.6m to Jews whose assets were seized from French branches of the British-based bank during World War II.
 Barclays, along with seven French banks, was named in a lawsuit filed in New York on behalf of Jews who were unable to reclaim money they deposited during the Nazi era.

-In an unusual move as part of the trend at the time for free ISPs, Barclays launched an internet service in 1999 called Barclays.net.
+In an unusual move as part of the trend at the time for free ISPs, Barclays launched an Internet service provider in 1999 called Barclays.net.
 This entity was acquired by British Telecom in 2001.

 In the 1990s, Barclays helped to fund President Robert Mugabe's government in Zimbabwe.
 The most controversial of a set of loans provided by Barclays was the £30 million it gave to help sustain land reforms that saw Mugabe seize white-owned farmland and drive more than 100,000 black workers from their homes.
-Opponents have called the bank's involvement a 'disgrace' and an 'insult' to the millions who have suffered human rights abuses.
+Opponents have called the bank's involvement a "disgrace" and an "insult" to the millions who have suffered human rights abuses.
 A Barclays spokesman said the bank has had customers in Zimbabwe for decades and abandoning them now would make matters worse, "We are committed to continuing to provide a service to those customers in what is clearly a difficult operating environment".
-Barclays also provided two of Mugabe's associates with bank accounts, ignoring European Union sanctions on Zimbabwe.
+Barclays also provided bank accounts to two of Mugabe's associates, who were subject to European Union sanctions on Zimbabwe.
 The men are Elliot Manyika and minister of public service Nicholas Goche.
 Barclays has defended its position by insisting that the EU rules do not apply to its 67%-owned Zimbabwean subsidiary because it was incorporated outside the EU.